grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

     * Change the base color from Green to Blue
     * Change the 2nd color from Red to Yellow and the threshold level from 80 to 45.
     * Add a third threshold level, 55.
 Set color to Orange.
-    * Select Apply to apply your panel settings.
+    * Select Save Dashboard to apply your panel settings.

 Below is what your panel should look like: